corazawaf/coraza.io/content/docs/tutorials/quick-start.md

 ### Creating a transaction

-Transactions are created for each http request, they are concurrent-safe and they handle [Phases](#) to evaluate rules and generate audit and interruptions.
+Transactions are created for each http request, they are concurrent-safe and they handle [Phases](#) to evaluate rules and generate audits and interruptions.
 A transaction can be created using ```waf.NewTransaction()```.
 ID of the transaction can also be specified using ```waf.NewTransactionWithID(id)```.

 #### Handling an interruption

-Interruptions are created by Transactions to tell the web server or application what action is required, based on the rules actions.
+Interruptions are created by Transactions to tell the web server or application what action is required based on the rules of action.
 Interruptions can be retrieved using ```tx.Interruption()```, a nil Interruption means there is no action needed (pass) and a non-nil interruption means the web server must do something like denying the request.
 For example:

 ```go
 //...